apel/rest/README.md

 See [Ubuntu 14.04 Instructions](https://docs.docker.com/engine/installation/linux/ubuntulinux/) or [Centos 7 Instructions](https://docs.docker.com/engine/installation/linux/centos/) for details of how to install Docker.

 1. Download the run_container.sh script corresponding to the release, see [here](https://github.com/indigo-dc/Accounting/releases) for a list of releases and corresponding docker image tag.
+This script launches the APEL Server container and can (by default) set up an instance of the database needed to store the accounting data.
+This database itself is within a docker container.

+2. Register the service as a protected resource with the Indigo Identity Access Management (IAM).
+See [here](doc/admin.md#register-the-service-as-a-protected-resource-with-the-indigo-identity-access-management-iam) for instructions.

-2. Populate the following variables in `docker/run_container.sh`
+3. Populate the following variables in `docker/run_container.sh`
    ```
-   MYSQL_ROOT_PASSWORD: The database root password.

-   MYSQL_PASSWORD: The password for the APEL user.
+   MYSQL_ROOT_PASSWORD: The APEL server will use this to communicate with the database.
+If run_container.sh is deploying the database (which by default it will be) the database root password is set to this.

+   MYSQL_PASSWORD: The APEL server will use this to communicate with the database.
+If run_container.sh is deploying the database (which by default it will be) the APEL user password is set to this.

    ALLOWED_FOR_GET: A (python) list of IAM service IDs allowed to submit GET requests.
 This bash variable needs to be interpreted by python as a list of strings (i.e. [\'ac2f23e0-8103-4581-8014-e0e82c486e36\'])